Registration Now Open!

 Faculty Teaching Innovation presentations to follow by:

-School of Rehabilitation: Dr. Setareh Ghahari and Dr. Mohammad Auais
+School of Rehabilitation - Innovation in Teaching a Research course to a Large Class with Diverse Backgrounds, presented by Dr. Setareh Ghahari and Dr. Mohammad Auais

 Dr. Nicole Harder Biography:

 Nicole Harder, RN, PhD, CHSE, CCSNE is an Assistant Professor, College of Nursing, and the Mindermar Professor in Human Simulation, Rady Faculty of Health Sciences at the University of Manitoba.
 This interprofessional position includes simulation-based education and research for the Colleges of Dentistry, Medicine, Medical Rehabilitation, Nursing and Pharmacy.
 Nicole’s current work is creating, implementing, and studying the use of a psychologically safe debriefing framework following expected and unexpected patient death in simulation and clinical experiences with health care students and practitioners.